INTRODUCTION

 We have come to believe and now we know

-The disciples had faith in Jesus when they answered his call to become the apostles.
-Their knowledge of Jesus grew as they listened to him more, witnessed his miracles, seen his compassion for the poor, and his authority to forgive sins.
+The disciples had faith in Jesus when they answered his call to become apostles.
+Their knowledge of Jesus grew as they continued listening to him, witnessed his miracles, saw his compassion for the poor, and his authority to forgive sins.
 They got the assurance that Jesus came from above, though they were unaware of how Jesus would perform his role as the Messiah.
 At Caesarea Philippi, Peter had a revelation from the heavenly Father to proclaim Jesus as son of the Living God (Mt 16:16-17).
 Since then, Peter and his companions never doubted the divinity of Jesus.
 So, even when they did not understand well the teachings of Jesus, they believed in what he said as children trust their parents.

 Holiness stands for perfection.
 Though holiness can be of varying degrees, God is the purest holiness.
-Since Jesus is the second person of the Most Holy Trinity, he is also holy in the prefect sense.
-Even when he took the human nature, it did not reduce his holiness because he is of divine origin and is free from sin.
-He has shown humanity how a person can resemble God in holiness by keeping the covenantal relationship with God and by doing acts of charity even to the adversaries.
+Since Jesus is the second person of the Most Holy Trinity, he is also holy in the perfect sense.
+Even when he took human nature, it did not reduce his holiness because he was of divine origin and was thus free from sin.
+He has shown humanity how a person can resemble God in holiness by keeping the covenantal relationship with God and by doing acts of charity even to one’s adversaries.

 MESSAGE